michaelschiltz/Japanese_History_1/session 01 - Wake-up call: the Opium wars.md

 ![The East India Company steamship Nemesis (right background) destroying Chinese war junks during the Second Battle of Chuenpi, 7 January 1841](images/1841_0792_nemesis_jm_nmm.jpg)

 ### Keywords
+`opium`, `regimes of capitalism`,

 ### Points of discussion

+* through its function as an addictive substance, opium was bound to guarantee a demand that the East India Company needed to reduce the British trade deficits with China - discuss.
+Again, through its addictive properties, opium was the thread knitting together money, bodies (violence)  and theories of race and superiority -discuss.

 ### Readings
 Note: compulsory readings have been marked in **bold**